-Is a meaningless statement.
-It sounds like it means something but it doesn’t.
+It is a meaningless statement.
+It sounds like it means something, but it doesn’t.
 What is “the database structure”?
 Is that a table?
 What does Gartner mean here?
 They don’t know.
 Again we have yet to see a single time that Gartner has displayed any knowledge of databases.
-In our analysis of Gartner’s ODMS MQ which is at Can Anyone Make Sense of the ODMS Magic Quadrant?, should make this quite clear.
+In our analysis of Gartner’s ODMS MQ, which is at Can Anyone Make Sense of the ODMS Magic Quadrant?, should make this quite clear.

 “This, according to Gartner, is in contrast with databases that would commonly rely on a disc-based Database Management System (DBMS) that feeds data in and out of a database stored on a disc or server”

-This is because of all databases, even SAP HANA which has stated that it stores all of the database in memory doesn’t.
+This is because of all databases, even SAP HANA, which has stated that it stores all of the databases in memory doesn’t.
 All databases move data from storage into memory as needed in something called memory optimization.

 However, we don’t mark down Dan or IFS for quoting Gartner.
 Even though Gartner adds no value and is a considerable value subtract in discussions around databases, they are still widely respected.
 It should also be mentioned that no vendor can call out Gartner for either being corrupt or not knowing their subject matter.
 This is because Gartner can retaliate against any vendor that does not show them the “proper deference” as Gartner has a near monopoly or vendor ratings.

 Now let us see what Dan does with this quote.